Note: the full text of these reflections on the Stations of the Cross are available here.

 Look at the cross as it holds the bruised and bleeding body of our Lord and Savior.
 How is it that this instrument of torture and shame could bring about our salvation, our lasting hope?
 It is because of the power of God’s transformative grace.
 It transforms our lives of sin into lives of holiness, our feuding families into models of sacred family life, our selfish tendencies into acts of selflessness, and our confused sadness into everlasting joy.
 We cling to Jesus’ death on the cross, this ultimate example of unconditional love, as our refuge in a world full of broken relationships, broken homes, and broken-down people.
 Christ’s sacrifice is so powerful that it overcomes all of these and ushers in opportunities for peace, for reconciliation, for lasting joy.
 Truly, by his holy cross, Jesus has redeemed the world.

-About the Author: A recipient of both a Bachelor of Arts and a Master of Divinity degree from the University of Notre Dame, Daniel currently serves as the Director of Religious Education at Saint Pius X Catholic Church in Granger, Indiana.
+A recipient of both a Bachelor of Arts and a Master of Divinity degree from the University of Notre Dame, Daniel previously served as the Director of Religious Education at Saint Pius X Catholic Church in Granger, Indiana.
 His writing interests largely center on Catholic spirituality and theology, particularly the Christian answer to the question of human suffering.
 Originally from Hays, Kansas, he and his wife Stephanie currently reside with their children in South Bend, Indiana.
+For more of his writings, visit faithfamilyfatherhood.blogspot.com.